John 19: 30When he had received the drink, Jesus said, “It is finished.” With that, he bowed his head and gave up his spirit.

 Baseball fans know the name Cal Ripken Jr. When hearing the name, the word that comes to mind is Ironman.
 Ripken owns the record for the longest consecutive games played streak at 2,632.
 Remarkably, starting on May 30, 1982 and for the next 16 years, Ripken started every baseball game for MLB’s Baltimore Orioles.
 For decades, baseball fans and experts thought that Lou Gehrig’s 2,130 consecutive games record would never fall, as it had stood for well over 50 years.
 Prior to Ripken, Steve Garvey had come closest to beating the record but he had only managed 1,207 consecutive games.
 It was recognized that is was too difficult to avoid injury for such a sustained period of time.
 But on September 6, 1995, Cal Ripken Jr. broke the “unbreakable record” and then went on for another 3 years continuing to start every baseball game.
 But on September 20, 1998, even Ripken’s streak ended at 2,632 games.
 It was finished.

 Earlier in John 19, we read Pilate say to Jesus: “Don’t you realize I have power either to free you or to crucify you?” (v 10).
 But, “Jesus answered, ‘You would have no power over me if it were not given to you from above.’” (v 11).
-Jesus wasn’t some unfortunate slob caught up in some pathway of destruction that he had no control over.
-Jesus was freely giving up his life for ours.
+Jesus wasn’t some unfortunate slob caught up on a random pathway to destruction,one that he had no control over.
+No, Jesus was freely giving up his life for ours.
 The reason my Father loves me is that I lay down my life—only to take it up again.
 18 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
 This command I received from my Father.”
 (John 10: 17-18).

 [i] (The Vocabulary of the Greek Testament, 1914) Moulton & Milligan.
 Hodder and Stoughton Limited, London.
 Page 630.